apereo/cas/cas-server-documentation/protocol/CAS-Protocol-Specification.md

 -   `password` [REQUIRED] - the password of the client that is trying to log in

--   `lt` [REQUIRED] - a login ticket.
+-   `lt` [OPTIONAL] - a login ticket.
 This is provided as part of the login form discussed in Section [2.1.3](#head2.1.3).
 The login ticket itself is discussed in Section [3.5](#head3.5).